lcates/perbyte.github.io/_posts/2014-06-08-Creating-a-Generic-IHttpHandler-Class.md

 ```

-Here we've added a new ContentMimeType property, two new protected methods for child classes to override, and of course made some changes to our ProcessRequest method.
+Here we've added a new ContentMimeType property, two new protected methods for child classes to override, and of course we've made some changes to our ProcessRequest method.
 Let's first take a look at the two methods to be overridden.

 The ProcessRequestCore method is an abstract method, which means that it must be overridden by any child classes.
 This is where our child classes will put their logic, not having to worry about any of the details of the generic handler.
 The ValidateParameters method by default just returns true indicating that everything is fine and the request should proceed without errors.
 However, child classes can override this method to check for query string parameters, etc., and can return false, which will of course result in an internal server error.

 We've also added the ContentMimeType property, which can also be overridden by child classes to specify the type of data that is returned from the request.
 For example, if a PNG image is returned, this could be overridden to specify a mime type of "image/png".
-Mime types are simply a way of specifying what type of file is returned; the possible values can be easily looked up on the web.
+Mime types are simply a way of specifying what type of file is returned; possible values can be easily looked up on the web.

 Finally, the changes to our ProcessRequest method basically just call our ValidateParameters method and return with an internal server error if necessary, hook up the mime type from the property, and call our new ProcessRequestCore method.
-Simple enough?

 Access to Aptify
 ----------------